jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 From this, what you need to know is that `http://localhost:9200` is the address you need to use to push data into OpenSearch and `http://localhost:5601` can be opened in the browser to look at OpenSearch dashboard.

-If you just want to explore some of the things OpenSearch can do, at this point you can open up dashboard, press the home button on the left hand side, press `add sample data` and it should give you a choice tp add some sample data to play around with:
+If you just want to explore the things OpenSearch can do, at this point you can open up dashboard, press the home button on the left-hand side, press `add sample data` and it should give you a choice to add some sample data to play around with:

 ![OpenSearch sample data](../assets/dev/analyticsDashboard/openSearchAddSampleData.png)